The final bit of narration: "Tuesday, September fifth. The day... the running... stopped."

 Kimble risking his freedom to tend to an injured boy, saving his life.

-"They killed my wife".
-"I know it, Richard.
+Gerard: I know it, Richard.
 I know it.
-But it's over now."
+But it's over now.

-"I thought you said you didn't care?"
-"I don't, don't tell anybody okay?"
+"I thought you didn't care."
+"I don't.
+Don't tell anybody, okay?"

 After messing around with him all film, Gerard pointedly and publicly praises Newman's police work after his effective questioning of Bones Roosevelt.